 Sky Sports or BT Sport on BT TV

-At the time we're writing this guide, BT Sport is still free of charge for all BT TV customers.
-That won't be the case for much longer, however: from August 1st 2017 it'll cost £3.50 a month to get the four basic channels.
+For a short while, BT Sport was free of charge for all BT TV customers.
+That is sadly no longer the case, however: from August 1st 2017 it has cost £3.50 a month to get the four basic channels.

 Everyone who has BT TV must also have BT broadband - and to get BT Sport in HD we'll need to have BT Infinity, and be willing to pay another £5 a month; BT Sport Ultra HD is only available with BT's top tier TV package Total Entertainment, which includes the HD versions of all available channels for no extra cost.

 Adding Sky Sports to BT TV also requires Infinity.
-At first glance, it's cheaper than getting the package from Sky, at £22 a month - but BT are unique among the pay TV providers in that they only sell Sky Sports 1 and 2.
+At first glance, it seems equal to getting the package from Sky, at £27.50 a month - but BT are unique among the pay TV providers in that they only sell Sky Sports Main Event and Sky Sports Extra.

 That's fine if we're interested in the biggest, most popular sporting events, but no good for those into F1 or European football, for example.